 Students should opt to study this single award GCSE if they intend to progress to study chemistry at GCE

-A level, go into careers which require a knowledge of chemistry or who want to specialise and develop
+A level, go into careers that require a knowledge of chemistry or who want to specialise and develop

 their understanding of chemistry.
 It is a mandatory subject for students considering careers in medicine